raphaelcruzeiro/InfiniteScroll/README.md

 Usage
 -----

-All of the infinite scroll's logic is contained within the _app/scripts/directives/infiniteScroll.js_ file.
+All of infinite scroll's logic is contained within the _app/scripts/directives/infiniteScroll.js_ file.
 The directive is designed to work seamlessly with Angular's own ng-repeat, requiring only that the controller keeps track of the list.
 To use InfiniteScroll, just add it to your app's dependencies:
 ```js
 angular.module('myApp', [